Make Plantable Seed Paper From Junk Mail: A Crafty Way to Grow Beauty from Trash

 1. Sort Your Paper

 Not all junk mail is created equal.
 Avoid plastic-coated pages, glossy magazine paper, and anything with metallic ink.
-Look for plain white or colored paper.
+These aren’t really good for the environment and I also don’t know if it can kill the seeds before they’re even planted.
+Look for plain white or colored paper, that’s your best bet.

 2. Soak the Paper